-During the county office segment of the site visit, CDSS QA staff review the case narratives to identify possible issues.
-These issues include provider problems, timesheet issues or questions related to the participant's assessment/reassessment needs.
-CDSS QA staff evaluate the issues raised in the call and the county responses.
+CDSS staff review the case narratives to identify possible issues.
+These issues include provider problems, or questions related to the participant's assessment/reassessment needs.
+CDSS staff evaluate the issues raised in the call and the county responses.
 The reviewer can immediately bring the issues to the attention of county QA staff.
 Alternatively, CDSS staff may make comments and/or recommendations to the county at the conclusion of the county review.
 These comments/recommendations are given to the county QA staff to ensure follow up with the participant's social worker.

-The CDSS QA staff may question an issue identified during monitoring that triggers an investigation.
+CDSS staff may question an issue identified during monitoring that triggers an investigation.
 An investigation may take the form of targeted reviews and, where appropriate, reinforcement of acceptable levels of compliance.
-For example, counties must maintain a completion rate of 90% for reassessments.
+For example, counties must maintain a completion rate of at least 90% for reassessments.
 Failure to comply results in a CDSS corrective action letter that is sent to the county welfare director.
-Similarly, if county Quarterly Reports show significant levels of fraud, provider overpayments, or cases with 300+ paid provider hours (283 hours per month is the statutory limit in California), a targeted review is conducted by CDSS QA staff to identify the cause of the problem(s) and determine if corrective action is needed.
+Similarly, if county Quarterly Reports show significant levels of fraud, provider overpayments, or cases with 300+ paid provider hours (283 hours per month is the statutory limit in California), a targeted review is conducted by CDSS staff to identify the cause of the problem(s) and determine if corrective action is needed.
 Areas of focus for targeted reviews can be:

 - Cases with 300+ paid provider hours;

 - Compliance level for reassessments;

-- Cases that may have been underpaid;
+- Cases that may have been underpaid; •

-- Suspected fraudulent activity;
+- Suspected fraudulent activity; •

 - Cases identified as overpaid (other than fraud);

 - Cases identified with participant neglect or abuse; and

-- Cases with Adult Protective Services (APS)/Child Protective Services (CPS) referrals.
+- Cases with Adult Protective Services (APS)/Child Protective Services (CPS) • referrals.

-For the home visits, CDSS QA staff accompanies county QA staff.
+For home visits conducted during in-person monitoring reviews, CDSS staff accompanies county QA staff.
 The visits are planned to allow observation of a sample designed to validate case file information and to ensure participant needs have been assessed correctly.

-The State's annual monitoring visit concludes with a face-to-face discussion among State and county QA staff.
+The State's monitoring review concludes with a discussion among State and county QA staff.
 The topics covered are best practices, how state requirements were met, and positive findings and/or needed improvements.
-CDSS QA staff provide any necessary technical assistance at the time of the meeting or at a future date.
+CDSS staff provide any necessary technical assistance at the time of the meeting or at a future date.